dataforgoodfr/quotaclimat/README_PRINT_MEDIA.md

   - `DUP_UNIQUE_VERSION`: The version to keep (most recent modification_datetime)
   - `DUP`: Duplicate to exclude from analysis
 - **Impact on analysis**:
-  - Source-days with 15+ DUP are completely excluded (we consider in that case the median of the metrics)
+  - Source-days with 15+ DUP are completely excluded from crises computations (we consider in that case the median of the metrics)

 ### Causal Links